ryanpeach/DogBarking/Readme.md

 # If you are on macosx, be sure to do this, otherwise skip
 brew install portaudio

+# On ubuntu you might need to do
+sudo apt install portaudio19-dev

 # Then just install the requirements with poetry
 poetry install